 Historic Plymouth destination

-A Plymouth landmark, Royal William Yard has become the most prestigious address in the city for both residents and office occupiers alike.
-Royal William Yard is the most exciting mixed-use development in Plymouth, situated on a 15-acre site with dramatic views across Plymouth Sound.
+Royal William Yard is the most exciting mixed-use neighbourhood in Plymouth, situated on a 15-acre site with its own marina and dramatic views across Plymouth Sound.

 The yard was originally constructed between 1825 and 1831 as a British Navy victualling facility (which, for those of you not up on your military history, means it was where the navy’s food, drink and supplies were processed).

-The design led redevelopment of Royal William Yard has made it one of the South West’s most talked about schemes and its 15-acre site has become a buzzing neighbourhood.
-Its 215 apartments and 115,000 sq. ft. of commercial space are home to a vibrant mix of people.
-Plus, a programme of markets, cultural events and exhibitions bring thousands more to the development throughout the year.
+The design led redevelopment of Royal William Yard has made it one of the South West’s most talked about places and its now a buzzing neighbourhood full of homes, restaurants, bars, a cinema, offices, artists spaces and a hotel.
+Its 215 apartments and 115,000 sq. ft. of commercial space house a vibrant mix of people and businesses.
+Plus, a programme of markets, cultural events and exhibitions bring thousands more to visit throughout the year.

 With spaces suitable for anything from start-ups, pop-up coffee shops to large restaurants or established businesses, this is a place where you can feel at home, attract quality staff and watch your business thrive.
 We look forward to helping you be part of it.